Tell Model Where to Look: Mitigating Hallucinations in MLLMs by Vision-Guided Attention: Method

 \subsection{Programmed Vision-Guidance}

-In Visual Question Answering (VQA) tasks, visual demands are typically static and remain unchanged throughout the inference process.
-In stark contrast, image captioning involves dynamically evolving visual demands as the description is being generated.
+In VQA tasks, visual demands are typically static and remain unchanged throughout the inference process.
+In contrast, image captioning involves dynamically evolving visual demands as the description is being generated.
 Consequently, a constant vision grounding mechanism is insufficient to adequately meet the varying visual requirements of image captioning tasks.

 To enable visual grounding that dynamically adapts to these changing visual demands during the generation process, we propose the Programmed Visual Grounding (PVG) mechanism.
 Specifically, during text generation, we dynamically adjust the visual grounding by suppressing regions associated with content that has already been generated.